COVID-19 pandemic in Vermont: Government response

 On March 15, Governor Scott ordered all schools in Vermont to be closed and all school activities to be cancelled no later than Wednesday, March 18, and lasting through at least April 6.
 On March 16, Governor Scott announced his emergency declaration would be amended to limit public gatherings to either 50 people or 50% occupancy.
 Also on March 16, Burlington Mayor Miro Weinberger declared a state of emergency for Burlington and ordered all bars and restaurants to close Tuesday starting at 6:00am and continuing for at least 24 hours.
 All nonessential city services will also be suspended from Wednesday, March 18, through at least April 6.

-On March 17, Governor Scott ordered the closure of all Vermont child care programs, except for those that serve people "essential" to responding to the pandemic.
-The closure starts on Wednesday, March 18, and lasts through April 6.
-The governor's order defines "essential" persons as healthcare providers, criminal justice personnel; public health employees; firefighters; Vermont National Guard personnel; other first responders and state employees; and staff and providers of necessary childcare services.
+On March 17, Governor Scott ordered the closure of all Vermont child care programs, except for those that serve people "essential" to responding to the pandemic, through April 6.
+Essential persons included healthcare providers, criminal justice personnel; public health employees; firefighters; Vermont National Guard personnel; other first responders and state employees; and staff and providers of necessary childcare services.

-On March 20, Governor Scott announced that he would be working with the VT state legislature to develop a loan program through the Vermont Economic Development Authority (VEDA) for businesses impacted economically by the pandemic.
-He also announced that Vermont businesses can apply for economic injury disaster loans through the Small Business Administration (SBA).
-The Vermont Senate will reconvene on Tuesday, March 24, to act on measures to respond to COVID-19.
-Vermont state officials also stated that the number of available beds statewide has increased to 500 and the number of available ventilators has increased to 240.
+On March 20, Governor Scott announced that he would be working with the state legislature to develop a loan program through the Vermont Economic Development Authority (VEDA) for businesses impacted economically by the pandemic.
+He also announced that Vermont businesses could apply for economic injury disaster loans through the Small Business Administration (SBA).
+The Vermont Department of Public Service released a "Public Wi-Fi Hot Spot Map" to enable people in Vermont to find places to access the Internet for free.
+Vermont state officials also stated that the number of available beds statewide had increased to 500 and the number of available ventilators had increased to 240.

 On March 21, Governor Scott ordered the closure of gyms and similar exercise facilities, hair salons, spas and tattoo parlors by 8 pm on March 23.
 He also extended his earlier executive order to restrict gatherings to no more than 10 people.
 On March 23, Governor Scott ordered the Vermont National Guard and the Vermont Emergency Operations Center to set up a medical "surge site" to respond to COVID-19 cases.
-Governor Scott also announced that the Vermont Department of Public Service released a "Public Wi-Fi Hot Spot Map" to enable people in Vermont to find places to access the Internet for free.

 On March 24, Governor Scott issued a "Stay Home, Stay Safe" order directing all residents of Vermont to stay home "leaving only for essential reasons, critical to health and safety."
-The order directs that all businesses and not-for-profit entities must suspend all in-person business operations, except for specific exemptions.
-The order will remain in effect until April 15, 2020, unless extended or shortened.
+The order directed that all businesses and not-for-profit entities suspend all in-person business operations, except for specific exemptions.
+The order would remain in effect until April 15, 2020, unless extended or shortened.
 On March 26, Governor Scott ordered all schools in Vermont to remain closed for in-person classes for the rest of the academic year.
-School districts have until April 13 to produce distance learning plans for the remainder of the school year.